PUNITA

-Hello, my name is Punita.
+Hello, my name is Punida.
 I'm 18 years old.
 I'm studying diploma in creative direction for fashion in LASALLE.

 I'm Indian.
 I'm born in Singapore.
 So my parents are both from India, and specifically Tamil Nadu, which is in the southern region of India.
 And then they migrated to Singapore after they got married.
 And my dad found a job here.
 I think he liked it because of the good education and safety.
 So he decided to migrate here.
 Yeah, so, I'm the second generation.